jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       blk1$rm_translation("en")
     Condition
       Error:
-      ! 'key' 'Set a new one before removing it.' is the current 'source_key'. en
+      ! 'en' is the current 'source_lang'.
+Set a new one before removing it.

 ---